dstmodders/docker-terraria-server/README.md

 > [!IMPORTANT]
 > By default, the official [Terraria] server stores worlds in the home
 > directory: `/home/terraria/.local/share/Terraria/Worlds/`.
 We have changed the
 > default path to `/data/worlds/` instead to simplify the mounting process.
-Make
-> sure to mount your host directory or volume to preserve data.

 To pull the latest official server: